CBSkarmory/TI-BASIC-toolbox/README.md

 |SRD   | [stealth rock](https://bulbapedia.bulbagarden.net/wiki/Stealth_Rock_(move)) damage taken by defender (multiplier) -- Enter `1` for neutral to rock, `2` for weak to rock, `4` for 4x weak to rock, `0.5` for resists rock, and `0.25` for 4x resist|
 |Lefties?| does the defender have leftovers? `Y` means yes and `N` means no.|
 |Grounded?| is the defender grounded (take damage from [spikes](https://bulbapedia.bulbagarden.net/wiki/Spikes_(move)))? -- flying-types and levitating pokémon are not grounded, except for under intense [gravity](https://bulbapedia.bulbagarden.net/wiki/Gravity_(move)) `Y` means yes and `N` means No.|

+###outputs

+In addition to a damage range (and as percentage), the calculator will (if applicable) display info denoting (potential) OHKO / 2KHO with stealth rocks / 1-3 layers of spikes perhaps with leftovers accounted for 2HKOs.
+An example output would be
+>243.511 to 286.4
+>Damage
+>72.9076 to 85.77
+>percent
+>potential OHKO
+>after SR.